 Magdalene Survivors Together was set in July 2009 by Steven O' Riordan and Gerard Boland after their hugely successful documentary release entitled “The Forgotten Maggies”.
-Steven has been working on the subject of the Magdalene laundries for eight years and during this he has been instrumental in enabling ths survivors an opprtunity for their voices to be heard.
+Steven has been working on the subject of the Magdalene laundries for eight years and during this time he has been instrumental in allowing survivors the opprtunity for their stories to be heard.

-Steven, Gerard and the Magdalene women presented their stories, information and evidence of State interaction in a formal way, which set in motion the possibility of a State appology being considered.
+Steven and the Magdalene women presented their stories, information and evidence of State interaction in a formal wa and as a result this set the wheels in motion the possibility of a State appology being considered.

-Since that meeting Magdalene Survivors Together has held several marches and other meetings with Government officals at the Department of Justice, Education, Health and Environment.
+Magdalene Survivors Together held several marches to further highlight the women's plight.
+Further meetings were held with other Government officals at the Department of Justice, Education, Health and Environment.
 They continued to raise the question of slave labour, State failure and intervention to protect the Magdalene women.

-In January 2010, Magdalene Survivors Together began to seek legal advice from Frank Buttimer Solicitors Cork on the possibility of taking a constitutional case against both the Irish State and Catholic Church.
+In January 2010, Magdalene Survivors Together sought legal advice from Frank Buttimer Solicitors Cork on the possibility of taking a constitutional case against both the Irish State and Catholic Church.